From the time you found out that you have obsessive-compulsive disorder (OCD), what have you tried so far to overcome it?

 - Trust Your Capabilities

 You can stop feeling preoccupied or overwhelmed on your own.
 Though you are positive for OCD and the struggle to accomplish both is real, it doesn’t entail that you lack the proper bearings to kick the disease to the curb.
 Remember, if a chain-smoker can quit smoking and an autistic person can function like a regular human being, then you surely can do something about your disorder too.
+“Research shows that how you think about yourself can have a powerful effect on how you feel.
+Practice using words that promote feelings of self-worth and personal power.
+Give yourself a positive pep-talk.”
+Dr. Aaron Kaplan, PsyD, Clinical Psychologist said.

 - Let The Ideas Comes